amir-s/amir-s.github.io/posts/first-post/index.md

 	mkdir blog && cd blog

-Use this command to initialise your blog:
+Use this command to initialize your blog:

 	pressjs init